 - Temporary credit card numbers.

-Use temporary card numbers to make online purchases securely without exposing your real card number.
-You’ll find this feature with providers such as Bank of America, Capital One and Citi.
+Temporary card numbers also known as virtual cards are used to make online purchases securely without exposing your real card number.
+You’ll find this feature with providers such as Capital One and Citi.

 - Biometric features.